 In digital breast imaging, a medical display is the eyes of the radiologist.
-It affects every decision he or she makes.
-To help you understand the benefits of certain specs and tools, I’ll tackle the most critical display factors in a series of blog posts.
+It affects every decision you make.
+To help you understand the benefits of certain specs and tools, we’ll tackle the most critical display factors in a series of blog posts.
 Today’s topic: display luminance and screen resolution.

 Before we dive into the world of mammography displays, it is important to understand the ins and outs of medical imaging.
 To get a digital breast image, you need a machine that actually takes the images.
 We call these machines acquisition or imaging systems.
 They come in all shapes and forms and create breast images with a specific resolution.
 For example, the resolution of a mammogram captured by a GE digital mammography system is 2400 x 3070 pixels.
 The resolution of a mammogram taken by a Hologic machine, on the other hand, is 3328 x 4096 pixels.

 A standard 5 MP display requires 4 steps (clicks) to read the image, a 5.8 MP display requires only 2 steps.

 It’s clear that the resolution of mammography displays is vital in the correct representation and interpretation of mammograms.
 A high display resolution brings nothing but benefits.
 First of all, radiologists can see details much clearer.
 Secondly, more resolution helps radiologists with their workflow.

 How?
 In mammography imaging, radiologists should view breast images in full size.
 If you have more vertical resolution, it is easier to fit the whole breast image on the screen.
 Take a look at the following image.
 On a regular mammography display (5 megapixels), you need 4 steps to view every part of the breast image at 1:1.
 On a mammography display with a slightly higher resolution (e.g. 5.8 megapixels), you only need 2 steps to read the same image.